itiswayneee/WebOS-12/README.md

 1. Go to the [Releases](https://github.com/samwelwayne266-coder/wayne-vault/releases) section on the right side of this page.
 2. Download the latest `.exe file`.
 3. ENJOY!!!!

+> [!NOTE]
+> WHEN RUNNING THE .EXE,IT WILL OPEN TWICE.
+WHEN IT OPENS THE FIRST TIME IT IS UPDATING.

 #### **Method B: Manual Download**
 1.  **Clone the Repository:**